ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-This sets a digital output pin to set high when in manual mode
+This sets a digital output pin to set high when in manual mode\.
+See the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 .. _AFS_HB_PIN: